unity-sds/unity-initiator/README.md

    terraform init
    ```

 1. Run terraform apply.
-Note the PROJECT and INITIATOR_TOPIC_ARN environment variables should have been set in the previous steps.
+Note the PROJECT, VENUE and INITIATOR_TOPIC_ARN environment variables should have been set in the previous steps.
 If not set them again:

    ```
    terraform apply \
      --var project=${PROJECT} \
+     --var venue=${VENUE} \
      --var initiator_topic_arn=${INITIATOR_TOPIC_ARN} \
      -auto-approve
    ```